Mprach18/Low-Level-Design-Prep/README.md

+'''
-'''This class violates the single responsibility principle as it handles multiple functionalities:
+This class violates the single responsibility principle as it handles multiple functionalities:
 - storing product information
 - storing the product stock and handles management
 - performing order processing
-In the future, whenever there are any changes for any of these functionalities, it would require us to modify this class, leading to new bugs unknowingly.'''
+In the future, whenever there are any changes for any of these functionalities, it would require us to modify this class, leading to new bugs unknowingly.
+'''

+'''
-'''To adhere to SRP, we can split this class into separate classes'''
+To adhere to SRP, we can split this class into separate classes
+'''

 class SRP_product:
     def __init__(self, id, name, price):